php-fig/fig-standards/bylaws/003-membership.md

 ### Defined functions

-There are a number of defined functions that the FIG Secretaries are expected to complete but they may also, within their remit defined in the above overaching role above, perform other duties as nessasary.
+There are a number of defined functions that the FIG Secretaries are expected to complete but they may also, within their remit defined in the above overarching role above, perform other duties as nessasary.

 * Keeping the website, twitter and other marketing mediums up-to-date